brian-woodard/linux_debugger/README.md

   * Add help command, list all commands, should be able to type "help [command]" to get more in depth usage
   * Add tab completion for commands
   * Get output from debugged program into a separate debug output stream
+  * Handle a debugee that loops forever, when target is changed, need to stop the current process first or if a re-run is commanded, make sure to stop first debugee
   * Implement DEBUG_CMD_DATA_WRITE to write data?
   * Initial GUI
     * Add console window